 Oh, that Uncle Sam—when it comes to selling a stock for a loss, nothing gets by him.
 You can do it, of course, but if you repurchase the same (or a substantially similar) security 30 calendar days before or after the loss sale date, your trade is considered a wash sale.
-That means you can’t claim the loss on your taxes.
+That means your loss is deferred, and you can’t claim the loss on this trade on your taxes.

 And now, a quick quiz.
 True or false?
 Brokers track your wash sales.